Massage

 Ayurvedic Medicated Oils*: + £3

 Traditional Indian medicine oils are medicated with potent herbs.
 I work mostly with four different oils and I will be able to advise you on which is best for the desired effect.
-The oils I work with are Narayan, Neelybringadi, Brahmi and Karpooradi.
+The oils I work with are Narayan, Neelibhringadi, Brahmi and Karpooradi.
 Note that not all Ayurvedic oils are vegan so please let me know if you are vegan so I can choose the correct one for you

 Aromatherapy Hot Compress add-on: + £5